-When a national competitor is unable to fight Hollywood for the top-grossing ranks of its own market, Hollywood is content to have its international strategies mirror its strategy in the United States.
+When a national competitor is unable to fight Hollywood for the topgrossing ranks of its own market, Hollywood is content to have its international strategies mirror its strategy in the United States.
 In other words, Hollywood's most straightforward strategy is to take what is successful at home and export it abroad (Fu & Govindaraju, 2010).
-The unattractive situation is when, like in China, Hollywood cannot expand the social order that favours its own interests, whereby its biggest films are at the top of the revenue pyramid and everything else (smaller budget; niche market; independent) is on the bottom.
+The undesirable situation for Hollywood is when it cannot, as in China, nurture a social order that favours its own interests, whereby its biggest films are at the top of the revenue pyramid and everything else-smaller budget; niche market; independent-is on the bottom.
 The inability for Hollywood to produce a favourable order in the Chinese market can be seen in two ways: (1) in the levels of total revenues and (2) in the relatively low predictability of American box-office successes having success in China.

-To identify the problem with the levels of revenues that Hollywood gains from China, we need to look beyond the performances of individual films, which is a scale that can make Hollywood look strong; films such as Avatar, Zootopia and Furious 7 have been smash hits with Chinese moviegoers.
+To identify the problem with the levels of revenues that Hollywood gains from China, we need to look beyond the performances of individual films, which is a scale that can make Hollywood look strong-films such as Avatar, Zootopia and Furious 7 have been smash hits with Chinese moviegoers.
 A wider perspective shows there is evidence that Hollywood needs to be much more dominant in China, especially if this country has the potential to be a keystone of future international sales.
-As shown in Figure 6, Asia's contribution to the international revenues of American motion picture firms has been shrinking.
-Data is taken from the U.S. Bureau of Economic Analysis (B.E.A.).
+Built with data from the U.S. Bureau of Economic Analysis (B.E.A.), Figure 6 indicates that Asia's contribution to the international revenues of American motion picture firms has been shrinking in recent years.
 Panel A shows the annual revenue total of U.S. motion picture sales outside of the United States (referred in the data as "services to foreign persons").
 Panel B shows the percent distribution of international revenues across regions.
 Both panels use the regional categories already set in the B.E.A. data.
 The category "Africa, Middle East, Asia and Pacific" is huge geographically-and less-than-ideal for focusing on China-but a large majority of the revenues in this category come from Australia, China, Japan and South Korea.

 Assuming that Hollywood's major studios are responsible for the majority of American film exports, Figure 6 indicates that international revenues of Hollywood have stagnated for the last ten years.
-Moreover, Panel B shows that Europe, Hollywood's largest source of international revenues, has been declining since the late 1990s.
+Moreover, Panel B shows that Europe, historically the largest source of Hollywood's international revenues, has been declining since the late 1990s.
 Just as importantly, it is Latin America that has compensated the most for Europe's declining share after 2005.
-Canada and Africa, Middle East, Asia and Pacific have smaller total shares after 2005 than they did in the late 1990s.
+The total shares of Canada and Africa, Middle East, Asia and Pacific have shrunk to sizes they had in the late 1990s.

 What is visible in Figure 6 can be connected to Hollywood's struggle in China, even if the B.E.A. data is too broad to make any causal claim.
 Figure 7 can help us see relevant contemporary processes.
 The figure visualizes the international revenues of the "Africa, Middle East, Asia and Pacific" category, but as a rate of change from a 3-year trailing average.
-The other series (thin line) is the annual output of Chinese film production, also visualized as a rate of change from a 3-year trailing average (absolute numbers are shown in Figure 1).
-Other factors would certainly have an impact on the rise and fall of Hollywood's international revenues in Asia, but Hollywood's fall is contemporaneous with the rapid growth of China's film production.
-Moreover, Hollywood's short burst of revenue growth around 2010 is coincident with a Chinese film industry that was
+The other series (thin line) is the annual output of Chinese film production, also visualized as a rate of change from a 3-year trailing average (absolute numbers are